srcmkr/gitea-drone-docker-compose/README.md

-# Running Gitea SCM and Drone CI via docker-compose
+# Running Gitea SCM, Drone CI and Portainer Monitoring via docker-compose

 Create your local Gitea (source code repository, similar to GitHub), and a Drone.io instance via docker-compose.
 The Portainer Management UI is also included in the compose file.